wekeo/eocanvas/docs/source/usage.rst

 Since SNAP is being executed remotely, those inputs are defined as placeholders and then passed in through :class:`eocanvas.api.Input` objects.

-Extra configuration can be added using the :class:`eocanvas.api.Option` class.
+Extra configuration can be added using the :class:`eocanvas.api.ConfigOption` class.

 **EO Canvas** handles graphs through an embedded version of `Snapista <https://snap-contrib.github.io/snapista/>`_.
 *Snapista* requires a local SNAP instance to work, to which it can submit the graph.